harvardinformatics/nextflow-workshop/index.md

 ## Getting Started

 This workshop will use files hosted on a [github repository :octicons-link-external-24:](https://github.com/harvardinformatics/nextflow-workshop){ target="_blank" } that you will need to download to the Cannon cluster.
 You will then be editing these files during the workshop using VSCode with the Nextflow extension installed.
-In order to edit these files and run them on the cluster, you will tunnel VSCode to the cluster using the Remote - SSH extension.
+In order to edit these files and run them on the cluster, you will ssh VSCode to the cluster using the Remote - SSH extension.
 You'll have to install the extension in the cluster codespace.

 ### Downloading the workshop